linrongbin16/commons.nvim/README.md

 ## Usage

-When installed with plugin manager or luarocks, please use:
+With plugin manager or luarocks, please use:

 ```lua
 local strings = require("commons.strings")
 ```

-When installed with embed source code, please use:
+With embedded source code, please use:

 ```lua
 local strings = require("your.plugin.commons.strings")